Easy Creamy Vegetarian Potato Soup

 Freezer

-When you are ready to use the soup, remove it from the freezer and let it come back up to room temperature, (or enough that you can pour it out of the container).
+When ready to use the soup, remove it from the freezer and let it defrost, (or enough that you can get it out of the container).
 Reheat in the microwave or on the stove top.

 Potato soup will generally become quite thick after being frozen.
 If you find that the soup has thickened too much, add some milk, cream, or broth until you have the desired consistency.